 According to the last census (1991), 74% of women are considered unemployed.
 However, 38% of women are said to be cultivators and 45% are agricultural laborers.
-In other words, most of the women in the area are selfemployed, surviving on whatever wages they can find throughout the year.
+In other words, most of the women in the area are self-employed, surviving on whatever wages they can find throughout the year.
 7.5% of the population and 15% of women are marginal workers.
 The literacy rate in Banaskantha is 39%, compared to 61% in Gujarat.
-Only 23% of the women in Banaskantha are literate.
-The infant mortality rate is the third highest in Gujarat.
+According to the 1991 Census, only 23% of the women in Banaskantha are literate.
+However, according to SEWA's studies, women's literacy rate in the villages SEWA is working, is only 8%.
+The infant mortality rate is the third highest in Gujarat.4